Rostock: Population

 Rostock has a population of about 210,000 people and is the largest city in Mecklenburg-Vorpommern state.
-Rostock became a member of Hanseatic League in 15th century, which made Rostock a larger city.
+Rostock became a member of Hanseatic League in 15th century, which made Rostock a prominent city.
 Rostock reached its peak of over 100,000 in 1935.
-In the East Germany era, Rostock was the largest and most important port of East Germany where many sailors and boatmen moved to this city.
-It also brought many harbour and other industiries to Rostock.
+In the East German era, Rostock was the largest and most important port of East Germany when many sailors and boatmen moved to the city.
+It also brought many marine and other industries to Rostock.
 Rostock reached its historical peak of population in 1988 with population of about 254,000.
-After the German Reunification, population Rostock decline due to many people who moved to former West Germany.
-Since 2003, Rostock's population starts to grow again due to students and new companies.
+After the German Reunification, the population of Rostock declined due to many people moving to former West Germany.
+Since 2003, Rostock's population has started to grow again due to students and new companies.